Samsung/tizen-docs/docs/application/native/guides/location-sensors/device-sensors.md

 | values[3]: W | `float`                  | Min. value = -1<br> Max. value = 1 | -            |

 <a name="hrm_green"></a>
-## Heart Rate Monitor LED Green Sensor
+## Heart rate monitor LED green sensor

-The Heart Rate Monitor (HRM) LED green sensor measures the amount of green light that is reflected back from a person's blood vessel.
+The heart rate monitor (HRM) LED green sensor measures the amount of green light that is reflected back from a person's blood vessel.

 The following table lists the measurement data that the HRM LED green sensor provides: